reach-sh/reach-lang/docs/src/rsh/errors/index.md

 Refer to the `{!rsh} polyMod` documentation to see what types are supported.

+## {#RE0131} RE0131

+This error indicates that you are attempting to overload a method with multiple functions that have the same domain.

+You can fix this issue by either removing one of the overloads or changing one of the domains.
+You can change the domain of a function by altering the type of its parameters or adding/removing parameters.

 ## {#REP0000} REP0000

 This error indicates that the body of a `{!rsh} while` loop does not make a publication before the `{!rsh} continue`